haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: TXN.set_var(TXN, var, value)

-  Converts an Lua type in a HAProxy type and store it in a variable <var>.
+  Converts a Lua type in a HAProxy type and store it in a variable <var>.

   :param class_txn txn: The class txn object containing the data.
   :param string var: The variable name according with the HAProxy variable syntax.